luciamartinf/AssignmentAnswers/Assignment1/README.md

 **2) Plantation**
 -   Simulation of planting 7 grams of seeds from each of the records in the seed stock genebank
 -   Creation of an updated file with the new state of the genebank seedstock
--   When a seed stock is finished, a warning messaege appears on screen.
+-   When a seed stock is finished, a warning message appears on screen.

 **3) Determination of gentically-linked genes**
 -   Performance of a Chi-square test for each cross